google-developer-training/basic-android-kotlin-compose-birthday-card-app/.github/ISSUE_TEMPLATE/your_first_program.md

 ---
 name: Your first program issue template
 about: 'Issue template for Your first program in Kotlin'
-title: 'Your first program: Android Basics in Compose'
+title: 'Your first program: Android Basics with Compose'
 labels: ''
 assignees: ''